nanomq/nanomq/docs/en_US/http-api.md

 # HTTP API

-Nanomq Broker provides HTTP APIs for integration with external systems, such as querying broker statistics information, clients information, subscribe topics information, and restart with new config file .
+NanoMQ Broker provides HTTP APIs for integration with external systems, such as querying broker statistics information, clients information, subscribe topics information, and restart with new config file.

-Nanomq Broker's HTTP API service listens on port 8081 by default.
+NanoMQ Broker's HTTP API service listens on port 8081 by default.
 You can modify the listening port through the configuration file of `etc/nanomq.conf`.
 All API calls with `api/v1`.

 ## Interface security

-Nanomq Broker's HTTP API uses the method of [Basic Authentication (opens new window)](https://en.wikipedia.org/wiki/Basic_access_authentication).
-The `id` and `password` must be filled with AppID and AppSecret respectively.
-The default AppID and AppSecret are: `admin/public`.
+NanoMQ Broker's HTTP API uses the method of [Basic Authentication](https://en.wikipedia.org/wiki/Basic_access_authentication).
+The `username` and `password` must be filled.
+The default `username` and `password` are: `admin/public`.
 You can modify username and password through the configuration file of `etc/nanomq.conf`.

 ## Response code

 ### HTTP status codes

-The Nanomq Broker interface always returns 200 OK when the call is successful, and the response content is returned in JSON format.
+The NanoMQ Broker interface always returns 200 OK when the call is successful, and the response content is returned in JSON format.

 The possible status codes are as follows: